Great Snowstorm of 1944: Hamilton and Niagara

 The highest snowfalls in Ontario were in Hamilton with 62.5 cm and St. Catharines with 66 cm.
 The storm caused the complete curtailment of streetcar and bus service in Hamilton for over a day and only minimal service being available for an additional day.
 One neighbourhood, population 10,000, was only reached by plows the morning of December 14 after two nights of isolation without any deliveries of food or coal.
 McMaster University was closed for two days, public schools were closed three days, most milk or bread deliveries did not occur for three days, and it took five days for all transit operations, including suburban buses, to return to regular service.

 The QEW and other highways from Hamilton to the rest of the Niagara Peninsula were blocked with snow for almost two days—the QEW had 3 and 3.5-metres (10 and 12 feet) of snow in some valley areas.
 All bus or street railway service within and between urban areas in eastern Niagara was suspended for up to two days; this prompted people to utilize horse-drawn sleighs to get around, including by the St. Catharines Standard to deliver its newspapers.
 In Welland, which received 43.2 cm of snow, 1,000 workers at the Welland Chemical Works were stranded at the plant overnight until a bulldozer cleared the access road.
 There were three fatalities in the region, all in Hamilton.

 Quebec

-Montreal received 29.9 cm of snow, mostly on December 12, accompanied by 48 m/ph (77 km/hr) gales, but it had staff of 1,500 men and more than 620 pieces of equipment ready to work in 12-hour shifts to clear snow, so the storm did not substantially impact the city even though it was still recoving from a 41.9 cm snowfall earlier in the month.
+Montreal received 29.9 cm of snow, mostly on December 12, accompanied by 48 m/ph (77 km/h) gales, but it had staff of 1,500 men and more than 620 pieces of equipment ready to work in 12-hour shifts to clear snow, so the storm did not substantially impact the city even though it was still recovering from a 41.9 cm snowfall earlier in the month.
 Streetcar transit had no substantial disruptions other than drivers having to drive slowly due to poor visibility from the snow/wind combination.
 Flights were grounded for 24 hours but train service remained normal aside from trains from Toronto, which were delayed four to ten hours on December 12 and 13.
 Other cities in Quebec received lighter amounts of snow on December 12 and 13—Quebec City 6.4 cm, Sherbrooke 8.4 cm and Chicoutimi 8.7 cm.